RNA phages

 1- Coat (12K), 180 copies per virion - mutants produce no virions

 2- "Maturation" or tail protein (40K) -1 copy per virion - mutants give noninfectious, unstable virions.
-No comparable protein in plant viruses
+No comparable protein

 3- RNA replicase (63K) - Virus subunit combines with 3 host subunits- deficient mutants synthesize no detectable protein or RNA